 The initial goal of implementing the value-added tax rate was to help Indonesia's economic recovery after the social restrictions caused by Covid-19.
 However, Indonesia was affected by the global economy due to the conflict between Ukraine and Russia.
 Apart from external factors (global problems), Indonesia also faces internal problems such as disasters and other social problems.
 The complexity of the problems faced by Indonesia impacts people's behaviour patterns in the consumption aspect.

 Unfavourable economic conditions certainly impact the imposition of an 11% value-added tax rate.
 The conflict between Russia and Ukraine has an impact on the world's distribution of crude oil and the global economy.
 Indonesia is one of the countries affected by unfavourable global economic conditions, which increased fuel prices.
 Apart from external factors, the increase in fuel prices was also caused by internal factors, one of which was the reduction in government subsidies for public fuel consumption (Business Editor of Tempo, 2022).
 The increase in the price of fuel oil will have an impact on various lines of economic activity by increasing the cost of goods sold.
-Fuel oil is one of the primary sources influencing economic flows (Wicaksana et al., 2022).
+Crude oil is one of the primary determinants of economic activities and economic flows (Wicaksana et al., 2022).
 A linear increase in fuel prices has an impact on reducing people's purchasing power (Najmulmunir, 2008).

 Consumers or society is the key to a country's economy.
 Various factors that occur in the economic aspect have affected people's purchasing power.
 The increase in tax rates also suppresses consumption behaviour in the community because it increases the cost of sales that the public wants to consume.
 Several studies have shown that tax rates impact reducing a commodity's consumption power (Chopra, 2004; Elzeline Waterlander et al., 2014).
 The implementation of the new value-added tax rate directly or indirectly has an impact on the level of people's consumption power.